shelleycat485/lisp/README.md

 IBM-PC.

 Extensions are Turtle graphics, using X11.
 Hence X11 is needed to link.
-A complete environment can be loaded/saved using the load and save primitives.
+A complete environment can be loaded or saved using the load and save functions (load is built in, save is written in lisp).

 File reading and writing is supported.
 No network connectivity.
 A System priomitive allows shell execution.